Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 While 6.5 Creedmoor is famous for ruling the long-range competition field, it also reigns as a high-performance big game cartridge.
 Shooting high BC bullets that hold velocity and easily buck the wind, 6.5 Creedmoor is one of the most inherently accurate cartridges available to modern big-game hunters.

 Be sure to pick Creedmoor loads designed to deliver lethal terminal performance on tough game.
 Choose heavier, spitzer-style bullets (think 140 grains) engineered for controlled expansion.
-We love Hornady’s ELD-X or the Nosler Partition for dropping big bull elk at longer distances.
+We love Hornady’s ELD-X and the Nosler Partition for dropping big bull elk at longer distances.
+Heavier bullets also have higher sectional density, which promotes deeper penetration through flesh.(Loads with lighter bullets are fine for whitetail deer, though.)

 A wide variety of ammo is also readily available for Creedmoor fans, with factory loads engineered for everything from varmints and coyotes to elk and caribou.